DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: Introduction

-This article proposes DeepTrack as a novel deep learning model with comparable accuracy to best-in-class trajectory prediction algorithms but a much smaller model size with lower computational complexity to suit the resource-crunched embedded edge systems.
-DeepTrack encodes the vehicle dynamics with the aid of Agile Temporal Convolutional Networks (ATCN) instead of well-established LSTM units.
-ATCN, with its depthwise convolution as its backbone, can shrink the complexity of models and boost gradient flow for a more generalized trained model compared to LSTM-based solutions.
-Compared to CS-LSTM and its other variant CS-LSTM (M) \cite{phan2020covernet}, DeepTrack reduces prediction error by 9.09\% and 11.56\%, respectively, and reduces the number of operations and model size by about 10.49\% and 18.5\%, respectively.
-Concerning CF-LSTM \cite{xie2021congestion}, DeepTrack error raised for 0.87\%; however, it can reduce the number of operations and model size by 10.49\% and model size by 18.5\%.
+This article proposes DeepTrack as a novel deep learning algorithm with comparable accuracy to best-in-class trajectory prediction algorithms but with a much smaller model size and lower computational complexity.
+DeepTrack encodes the vehicle dynamics with the aid of Temporal Convolutional Networks (TCN) instead of well-established mainstream Long-Short-Term Memory (LSTM) units~\cite{DBLP:journals/neco/HochreiterS97} .
+TCN, with its depthwise convolution as its backbone, can shrink the complexity of models and boost gradient flow for a more generalized trained model compared to LSTM-based solutions.
+We also augment DeepTrack with time attention modules to enhance the robustness against the noise and provide higher accuracy with minimum computational overhead.
+For the experimental results and comparison, this article uses datasets provided by the Federal Highway Administration (FHWA) under Next Generation Simulation (NGSIM) program.

-This article is organized as follows: Section \ref{sec:relateWorks} reviews the literature.
-Section \ref{sec:deeptrack} presents DeepTrack and introduces ATCN as an alternative to LSTMs used as dynamic encoders of vehicle trajectories to reduce model complexity.
-On both the accuracy and complexity of DeepTrack's model, we compare the results to those of state-of-the-art solutions in Section \ref{sec:exp}.
-Finally, the chapter concludes in Section \ref{sec:conclusion}.